 The goal of the research project is the achievement of an operative condition where, for example submitting a million IP addresses with their Credit Score and other metadata to the ML forecast module in the evening, within the day after many more IP addresses will be generated and marked as potentially malicious by the module itself.

-An interesting aspect is that the input data for the algorithm training according to the ML techniques will be selected depending on the customers’ type.
-Previous cyber-attack massive events have shown that specific categories of customers are usually targeted by intrusion attempts with similar characteristics.
+An interesting aspect is that the input data for the algorithm training according to the ML techniques will be selected depending on the alliance members’ type.
+Previous cyber-attack massive events have shown that specific categories of alliance members are usually targeted by intrusion attempts with similar characteristics.
 It is hence necessary to envisage forecast models that are optimised for each type of potential target.

 Another important feature of the new application will be its modularity.
-It will be designed as an additional component of OneFirewall Alliance platform that can be enabled according to the customer’s choice.
+It will be designed as an additional component of OneFirewall Alliance platform that can be enabled according to the alliance member’s choice.

 In the following some plots are displayed, followign the first preliminary analysis with the introduction of geolocation details.
 The first plot represents the distribution of a sample of IP addresses from OneFirewall Alliance database according to their danger score.